 Concerns About Finances

 The ability to pay your bills and manage your money is essential to living successfully on your own.
 Unfortunately, advancing age may start to impair this ability.
 As a result, you may forget to pay bills or fail to pay them on time.
-You may also find it hard to stick to your budget or otherwise manage your finances.
+You may also struggle to stick to your budget and manage your finances.
 These kinds of problems can be contributing factors in deciding to move into assisted living.

-No matter the reason, assisted living is a wonderful option for seniors wishing to remain independent, active, and social with extra support and care when they need it – as well as for caregivers who want peace of mind and the best for their senior loved ones.
+No matter the reason, assisted living is a wonderful option for seniors wishing to remain independent, active, and social with extra support and care needed and for caregivers who want peace of mind and the best for their senior loved ones.

-Need help determining if it’s time to consider assisted living?
+Need help determining when to move to assisted living?
 Talk to the senior living experts at Parkway Place.
-We’ll provide you with vital information that helps you assess your current situation, and explain our senior living services.
+We’ll provide you with vital information that helps you assess your current situation and explain our senior living services.